chmarti1/lconfig/docs/lconfig_h.md

 See the [data file](#datafile) functions below or the `lct_stat` functions included in [lctools](lctools_h.md) for ways to quickly handle data for common tasks.

 A read operation is not required between each stream operation.
 In fact, the `lcburst` binary streams its data directly to the buffer and makes no attempt to read it until the streaming process is complete.
 This decision is made for performance, so the process of handling the data does not slow down the application.

+### `lc_stream_downsample()`

+Downsampling is performed in a separate step after reading raw data.
+In this way, the application has an opportunity to access all data before they are filtered and discarded.
+The `lc_stream_downsample()` function is responsible for applying anti-aliasing filters to each of the analog input channels and then discarding the number of samples indicated by the `downsample` configuration parameter.
+Streamed digital input and extended feature channels are not filtered, and samples are simply discarded.
+As a result, momentary transitions can be lost if they are not analyzed prior to downsampling.

+The `samples_per_read` parameter is modified to indicate the number of samples actually remaining in the data after downsampling is complete.
+The number of samples remaining in each data block can change depending on how they are distributed in the data set, so applications should always be sensitive to the possibility that `samples_per_read` can change with every read cycle.

 ### `lc_stream_stop()`